 Annette Dashofy, author of Under the Radar, the 9th in the USA Today-bestselling Zoe Chambers Mystery series, has been the recipient of five Agatha Award nominations.
 An active member of Sisters in Crime and Pennwriters, Annette resides with her husband and one spoiled cat in rural Pennsylvania.

-Marlene L. Daut, author of Baron de Vastey and the Origins of Black Atlantic Humanism, is an Associate Professor of African Diaspora Studies at the University of Virginia.
+Marlene L. Daut, author of Baron de Vastey and the Origins of Black Atlantic Humanism, is professor of African Diaspora Studies at the University of Virginia.

 Shilpa Davé is assistant dean of the College of Arts and Sciences and assistant professor of Media Studies at the University of Virginia.
 She is the author of Indian Accents: Brown Voice and Racial Performance in American Television and Film.

-As a selection for the 2018 Festival’s Pop-Up Book Club, this author’s book has a discussion guide available HERE.
+As a selection for the 2020 Festival’s Pop-Up Book Club, this author’s book is discussed in an interview available HERE.

-Dan Doernberg, president of public interest group Fairness.com LLC, is the creator of NowComment, a close reading/critical thinking cloud-based tool used at UVa and other schools.
+Dan Doernberg, president of public interest group Fairness.com LLC, is the creator of NowComment, a close reading/critical thinking cloud-based tool used at University of Virginia and other schools.
 He co-founded Silicon Valley’s Computer Literacy Bookshops, which went public after its sale in 1997.

 Andrea Douglas is executive director of the Jefferson School African American Heritage Center, and holds a PhD in art history from UVA and an MBA in arts management and finance from Binghamton University, NY.
 Douglas serves as co-chair of the President’s Commission on the University in the Age of Segregation, on Monticello’s Advisory Committee on African American Affairs, and on the boards of the Miller School of Albemarle and the Emily Couric Leadership Forum.